Series of molecular-like doubly excited states of a quasi-three-body Coulomb system

-In the experiment, doubly excited states of Sr are prepared below the Sr$^+(N=9-17)$ ionization thresholds following the well established sequential resonant multiphoton excitation scheme described elsewhere~\cite{eichmann89,eichmann92,rosen99,eichmann03} and shown in Fig.~\ref{fig:overview_experimental_spectrum}.
+In the experiment, doubly excited states of Sr are prepared below the Sr$^+(N=9-17)$ ionization thresholds following the well established sequential resonant multiphoton excitation scheme~\cite{eichmann89,eichmann92,rosen99,eichmann03} shown in Fig.~\ref{fig:overview_experimental_spectrum}.
 Note that the independent-particle quantum numbers adopted for the states classification are only approximate because of the high degree of electronic correlation.
-Briefly, Sr atoms in an effusive beam are first excited with two pulsed dye lasers pumped by an excimer laser from the $5s^{2}$ ground state via an intermediate resonance to a $5sn_ik_i$ Rydberg Stark state in the presence of a ``Stark switching'' static electric field~\cite{cooke78a,jones90}.
-When slowly turning off the field, the Stark state adiabtically evolves into a $5sn_il_i$ Rydberg state with a value of $l_i$ that is determined by the value of $k_i$.
-In the present case we choose $n_i=18$ and $l_i = 15$.
-Nonadiabatic effects as the field is switched off and stray electric fields in the chamber can cause the transfer of a small part of the population to other, neighbouring $l$ values~\cite{genevriez21a,camus93}.
-After a time delay of about 2~$\mu$s another two pulsed dye lasers excite the atoms to the $6d_{5/2}18l_i$ state via the intermediate $5p_{3/2}18l_i$ state.
+Briefly, Sr atoms in an effusive beam are first excited from the $5s^{2}$ ground state via an intermediate resonance to $5sn_il_i$ Rydberg state ($n_i=18$, $l_i = 15$) using two pulsed dye lasers and a ``Stark switching'' electric field~\cite{cooke78a,jones90} (see End Matter for details).
+After a time delay of about 2~$\mu$s to adiabatically switch the Stark field to zero, another two pulsed dye lasers excite the atoms to the $6d_{5/2}18l_i$ state via the intermediate $5p_{3/2}18l_i$ state.
 Finally, a fifth pulsed dye laser is scanned to excite the atoms further to doubly excited states near the Sr$^+(N=9-17)$ thresholds.
-Sr$^{2+}$ ions are formed from the highy lying doubly excited states via the combination of auto-, photo- and field-ionization detailed in~\cite{rosen99,genevriez23}, and are then detected in a background-free manner.

-The experimental spectrum in Fig.~\ref{fig:overview_experimental_spectrum} shows the number Sr$^{2+}$ ions recorded while scanning the wavenumber $\tilde{\nu}_5$ of the fifth laser.
-As $\tilde{\nu}_5$ increases the Sr$^+$ ions produced upon autoionization are, on average, in higher Rydberg states.
-Their photoionization cross sections are lower, which lowers the amount of Sr$^{2+}$ ions produced.
-To approximately compensate for this the measured signal is scaled by $\nu^3$, with $\nu$ the effective principal quantum number of the ion.
+Approximately 200~ns after the fifth laser pulse, a large electric field ($\sim 12$~kV/cm) is applied.
+It field ionizes atoms in high lying doubly excited states and the highly excited Sr$^{+}$ ions produced upon autoionization or upon photoionization by the fifth laser pulse~\cite{rosen99,genevriez23}.
+Sr$^{2+}$ ions are recorded as a function of the wavenumber of the fifth laser.